Your Recovery

 Are you struggling with an addiction to fentanyl pills?
 Maybe you have concerns that your loved ones could suffer from overdose deaths.
 Perhaps you have more questions about the bright color shapes of this new form of fentanyl?
 Resurgence Behavioral Health is experienced in providing our clients with the care and guidance that they need to navigate through their fentanyl addiction.
 One of the first things that you may need to do before you can commit to a treatment program is to work through a detox plan due to the fact that there is a strong likelihood that you will experience withdrawal symptoms within a few hours from the time that you last take fentanyl.
 Detox will last about seven days and will give you the peace of mind of knowing that you’ve been properly cared for during this stage of your recovery.

 After detox, you will have the opportunity to complete an inpatient or an outpatient treatment program.
 Inpatient treatment comes with the benefit of living on our beautiful campus and enjoying around-the-clock care from our treatment team whereas outpatient treatment offers more flexibility.
-During outpatient, you will be able to work and go to school and live at home.
+During outpatient, you will be able to work go to school and live at home.
 Our treatment team will work closely with you to ensure that you have the support and resources that you need throughout the course of your recovery journey.

 For more information about rainbow fentanyl or to begin your addiction treatment program, we encourage you to get in touch with us today.